espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_Temp_Hum_Sensor_Sleepy/README.md

-# Arduino-ESP32 Zigbee Temperature Sensor Example
+# Arduino-ESP32 Zigbee Temperature and Humidity Sensor Sleepy Device Example

-This example shows how to configure the Zigbee end device and use it as a Home Automation (HA) temperature sensor.
+This example demonstrates how to use the Zigbee library to create an end device temperature/humidity sensor and use it as a Home Automation (HA) extended temperature sensor.

 # Supported Targets